sarthaklikhwar/Projects_for_intership/README.md

 the head (of course, we store this location using a pointer).

 7.Organisation Hierarchy- This is a project in C language.
 Here we can know the position of each employee working in a company.I have used nodes and linked list to create this function.

+8.personal_AI- This project is a simple but effective AI for your desktop.
+You can use it to open any websites or any application in your desktop.
+I have used several libraries to bulid this project.
+Personally,this is my favourite project of all.